evolution-gaming/scala-bootcamp/sbt/3-Inspect.md

 sbt:root-5-inspect> target

 # this is not fun though, I was cheating, because I knew the names of the propreties
-# what is we do not know the names, and cannot find them in documentation?
+# what if we do not know the names, and cannot find them in documentation?
 #
 # let's dissect a `run` command a little bit:
 sbt:root-5-inspect> inspect run